Calculatorbudy quadratic formula calculator logo

 Common Mistakes to Avoid

 2. Squaring Negative Numbers: When calculating b², remember that (-5)² is positive 25, not -25.
-Always put negative numbers in parentheses.
+Always treat negative numbers carefully.

 3. The Fraction Bar: The division by 2a applies to the entire numerator, not just the square root part.

-4. Order of Operations: Calculate the discriminant (b² - 4ac) fully before attempting to take the square root.
+4. Order of Operations: Calculate the discriminant fully before attempting to take the square root.

 Can I use this calculator for linear equations?

 No. A linear equation has the form bx + c = 0 (where a = 0).
-If you enter 0 for 'a', the formula involves division by zero, which is undefined.
-This calculator checks for that and will alert you.
+If you enter 0 for 'a', the formula involves division by zero, which is mathematically undefined.
+The calculator will alert you to correct this.

 Why does the calculator show 'i' in the result?

 The letter 'i' stands for the imaginary unit.
-It appears when the solution requires the square root of a negative number.
-This means the parabola does not touch the x-axis in the real coordinate plane.
+It appears when the solution requires taking the square root of a negative number.
+In graph terms, this means the parabola curve never touches the horizontal x-axis.